ServiceNow/azimuth/CONTRIBUTING.md

 ## How to submit changes

-First, open an issue describing your desired changes.
+First, open an issue describing your desired changes, if it does not exist already.
 This is especially important if you need to add a new dependency.
 If that is the case, please mention which package and which version you would like to add.

-Once a member accept your proposition, you can start coding!
+Once a team member accepts your proposition, you can start coding!

+You can also self-assign an existing issue by commmenting #self-assign on the issue.

 1. [Fork the repo to your own account](https://github.com/ServiceNow/azimuth/fork).
 2. Clone your fork of the repo locally.